vZDC-ARTCC/ids/README.md

 ```bash
 docker build -t ids .
 ```
-Navigate to the `docker-compose` directory and set the environment variables accordingly.
+Navigate to the `docker-compose` directory and create a `.env.local` file.
+Configure the environment variables for the IDS docker image based on `.env.example`.
 > [!WARNING]
 > Do not modify the `DATABASE_URL` and the `NEXTAUTH_URL` variables!